 Get into Teaching

 We work alongside the The National Institute of Teaching, over 57 partner schools, our MAT schools and MAT external initiatives to help you become the best teacher you can be.
-Our partnership as an Associate College of the National Institute of Teaching is further strengthened locally across Calderdale and Kirklees through our work alongside Calderdale and Kirklees Teaching School Hub based at the Ofsted rated Outstanding Shelley College.
+Our partnership as an Associate College of the National Institute of Teaching is further strengthened locally across Calderdale and Kirklees through our work alongside Calderdale and Kirklees Teaching School Hub based at the Ofsted rated Outstanding Shelley College and with the Yorkshire Rose Teaching Partnership based at Batley Multi Academy Trust.
 Together we are able to offer expertise and experience from colleagues and schools across the full age spectrum from outstanding settings.

 Our programme takes one year to complete and on average we have a 98% employment rate.
 You will be in school, teaching from the start, giving you the practical experience to feel confident in a classroom from the day you graduate as an ECT (Early Career Teacher.)

 National Institute of Teaching:

 We are now recruiting to train the next generation of teachers through the National Institute of Teaching‘s ITT programme.

 As a regional Associate College of this new organisation, we are excited to be offering a fully immersive school-centred programme – aspiring teachers will be in the classroom from the very start.